barnstee/UA-CloudPublisher/README.md

 - Publishing on data changes or on regular intervals
 - Supports `publishednodes.json` input file format
 - Support for storing configuration files locally
-- Support for storing configuration files in the Azure cloud
-- Support for storing configuration files in Microsoft OneLake
 - Support for Store & Forward during internet connection outages
 - Support for username and password authentication
 - Support for Intel/AMD `x64` and `arm64` architectures (Raspberry Pi4, etc.) with pre-built container images ready for use